TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Set-JcSdkPolicyGroupMember](Set-JcSdkPolicyGroupMember.md)
-This endpoint allows you to manage the Configuration (Policy) members of a Configuration (Policy) Group.
+This endpoint allows you to manage the Policy members of a Policy Group.

 #### Sample Request
 ```